MillePoels/MurPhySDR/README.md

             kicad/          - Kicad project directory

 > [!NOTE]
-> I'm still working on the software and gateware.
+> There are currently no plans to finish the software.

 ## Motivation